newrelic-experimental/nr1-viz-geo-location/README.md

 - **`geoUKRegion`:** A Uk Region name
 - **`tooltip_header`**: By default the country name is displayed as tool tip header.
 You can override by supplying a value here.
 Specify empty string or NONE to remove the header entirely.

+More details regarding region setup can be found [here](./visualizations/store-map-viz/geo/readme.md).

 #### Precision, prefix and suffix
 Its possible to specify the precision of numbers and add prefix/suffix to values.
 These adjustments can be made to the `icon_label`` and `tooltip_xxx`` fields by providing extra fields: